Plot of Prats de Molló: The trial

 Francesc Macià with his lawyer Henry Torrès about to leave Paris after the trial.

-Macià, thanks to the good work of his defense attorney Henri Torrès, was only sentenced to two months in prison and since he had already served them in preventive detention, he was immediately released.
+Macià, thanks to the good work of his defense attorney Henry Torrès, was only sentenced to two months in prison and since he had already served them in preventive detention, he was immediately released.
 He paid a fine of 100 francs for illegal possession of weapons, and was expelled to Belgium.

 Garibaldi was sentenced to two months' imprisonment and a fine of 100 francs, and the rest of the defendants to one month's imprisonment and a 50-franc fine.
 They were all released, because the sentences were less than the time they had spent in pre-trial detention, and expelled to Belgium.

 Consequences

 Despite the failure, the plot had a wide international echo which caused it, according to Eduardo González Calleja, to take on "an unexpected epic dimension" and give "origin to the persistent myth of l'Avi [Macià], precisely at the time of most low popularity of the Dictatorship and its accomplices in Catalonia".
 From then on, Macià developed a feverish propaganda activity for the "Catalan cause".
 In December 1927 he began a trip through Latin America, which culminated in Cuba, where in October 1928 he convened the self-styled Constituent Assembly of Catalan Separatism, from which the Partit Separatista Revolucxionari de Catalunya would emerge.
 The Provisional Constitution of the Catalan Republic was approved in the Assembly. and it was also decided that the method of struggle would continue to be the armed uprising of the Catalans, although after the failure of the January 1929 coup led by José Sánchez Guerra, Macià decided to abandon the project of a new invasion and opted for organizing an insurrection in the interior of Catalonia, linked to the various anti-dictatorial and anti-monarchist conspiracies that were being hatched at the time.